 When he was born I couldn’t wait for him to be extubated or get out of NICU, or start nursing, or smiling, talking, walking… and he was a 2 lb baby!

-I didn’t understand the weigh that I was putting on his tiny shoulders.
+I didn’t understand the weight that I was putting on his tiny shoulders.
 But I knew better than to pressure him, I swallowed all that and sat by his incubator and watched him progress slowly.

 By the time we were heading home, 43 days later, it was starting to dawn on me the true meaning of the saying “slow and steady wins the race”